 BackstopJS is an open source tool that automates visual regression testing of your responsive web UI by comparing DOM screenshots over time.
 It supports screen rendering with Chrome-headless, Phantom and SlimerJS.
 You can add your own interactions with Puppeteer, ChromyJS and CasperJS scripting.

 Appraise is an open source tool for visual approval testing that is still in its early development phase.
 It can help you review and approve changes to web pages, visual layouts and browser components quickly through visual inspection.
-Appraise allows to automate acceptance or regression tests for visual look and feel in a visual language, rather than xUnit style code.
+Appraise allows automating acceptance or regression tests for visual look and feel in a visual language, rather than xUnit style code.

 * Approval Testing: Agile Testing that Scales